marcindulak/grpc-client-tcp-rst/README.md

    # Will try to greet world ...
    # Greeter client received: Hello, you!
-   # The debug.log is included in the repo as a separate file, similarly to the pcap files.
+   # The verbose.log is included in the repo as a separate file, similarly to the pcap files.

    # 4d.
 Stop tcdump with ctrl+c, and read the packet capture.
    docker exec -it grpc sh -c "tshark -r /opt/grpc/python_python.pcap"